Edelrid HMS Bulletproof Triple FG Review

 Our Analysis and Test Results

-While any HMS/pear-shaped locker, such as our Editors' Choice winning Petzl Attache, will work perfectly fine for belaying, six of the locking carabiners tested in this review are designed specifically for that purpose, and include features designed to increase performance while belaying.
-Of these, we liked the DMM Rhino the best for belaying with a GriGri due to its very simple solution to the cross-loading problem, but the Edelrid HMS Bulletproof is our favorite for belaying with an ATC-style device, or rappelling.
+While any HMS/pear-shaped locker will work perfectly fine for belaying, six of the locking carabiners tested in this review are designed specifically for that purpose, and include features designed to increase performance while belaying.
+The Edelrid HMS Bulletproof is our favorite for belaying with an ATC-style device, or rappelling.
 Its unique features contribute to the overall value of the 'biner.
 With the exception of weight, which probably can't be helped when stainless steel is included, there is nothing we don't love about this locker.

 Overall utility is an assessment of both how well a locker does at its intended purpose, as well as how versatile it is.
-After our in-the-field testing, we felt that the Edelrid HMS is second only to the Petzl Attache for this metric.
-It is designed for belaying and thrives for this purpose.
+After our in-the-field testing, we felt that the Edelrid HMS is one of the best choices for this metric.
+It's designed for belaying and thrives for this purpose.
 In particular, the internal spring bar is a great help preventing the 'biner from sliding around to a different orientation where it could potentially get cross-loaded, and is far quicker and easier to implement than the plastic keeper bar on the DMM Belay Master 2.

-However, it is also quite versatile.
-The steel insert makes it an ideal choice for high-friction uses such as rappelling and as a top-rope anchor, and it lacks anything extra sticking off that might catch in slings or clothing, such as the plastic keeper bar found on the Belay Master 2.
+However, it's also quite versatile.
+The steel insert makes it an ideal choice for high-friction uses such as rappelling and as a top-rope anchor, and it lacks anything extra sticking off that might catch in slings or clothing.
 Admittedly, the weight diminishes our desire to take it on long climbs, but it is more versatile than most compact lightweight offset-D lockers, and can be used just fine in cold or snowy conditions.

 Ease of Unlocking and Locking